dgrtwo/dgrtwo.github.com/_posts/2018-09-06-op-ed-text-analysis.md

 * Using TF-IDF to find words specific to each document (examined in more detail in [Chapter 3 of our book](https://www.tidytextmining.com/tfidf.html))
 * Using [widyr](https://github.com/dgrtwo/widyr) to compute pairwise cosine similarity
 * How to make similarity interpretable by breaking it down by word

+Since my goal is R education more than it is political analysis, I show all the code in the post.

 Even in the less than 24 hours since the article was posted, I'm far from the first to run text analysis on it.
 In particular [Mike Kearney](https://twitter.com/kearneymw) has shared a [great R analysis on GitHub](https://github.com/mkearney/resist_oped) (which in particular pointed me towards [CSPAN's cabinet Twitter list](https://twitter.com/cspan/lists/the-cabinet)), and [Kanishka Misra](https://twitter.com/iamasharkskin) has done some exciting work [here](https://github.com/kanishkamisra/inside-trumps-white-house).